leonk7/RailsFinalProject/housem8/README.md

 **Team Name**: HouseM8

+**Team Members**:
+- Jessica Hsiao
+- Emily Hu
+- Leon Kwak
+- Michelle Zhang

-**Team Members**: Jessica Hsiao, Emily Hu, Leon Kwak, Michelle Zhang **Link to final demo**: **TODO**
+**Link to final demo**: **TODO**

 **Basic Idea**: Our web application provides a platform for house owners to post listings of properties that they are trying to sell or rent.
 House seekers can swipe through listings in their price range and contact owners.